SwanHubX/SwanLab/README_en.md

 **2. ⚡️ Comprehensive Framework Integration**: PyTorch, TensorFlow, PyTorch Lightning, 🤗HuggingFace Transformers, Hydra, etc.

-**3. 📦 Organizing Experiments**: Centralized dashboard for quickly managing multiple projects and experiments, providing an overview of training at a glance.
+**3. 📦 Organizing Experiments**: Centralized dashboard for efficiently managing multiple projects and experiments, providing an overview of training at a glance.

-**4. 🆚 Comparing Results**: Use online tables and comparison charts to compare the hyperparameters and outcomes of different experiments, fostering iterative inspiration.
+**4. 🆚 Comparing Results**: Use online tables and paired charts to compare the hyperparameters and outcomes of different experiments, developing iterative inspiration.

-**5. 👥 Online Collaboration**: Collaborate with your team on training projects, supporting real-time synchronization of experiments under one project, allowing you to view your team’s training records online and share insights and suggestions based on results.
+**5. 👥 Online Collaboration**: Collaborate with your team on training projects, supporting real-time synchronization of experiments under the same project, allowing you to synchronize training records of the team online and share insights and suggestions based on results.

-**6. ✉️ Sharing Results**: Copy and send persistent URLs to share each experiment, easily send them to colleagues, or embed them in online notes.
+**6. ✉️ Sharing Results**: Copy and send persistent URLs to share each experiment, efficiently send them to colleagues, or embed them in online notes.

-**7. 💻 Self-hosting Support**: Supports offline use with a self-hosted community version that also allows for dashboard viewing and experiment management.
+**7. 💻 Self-hosting Support**: Supports offline mode with a self-hosted community version that also allows for dashboard viewing and experiment management.

 > \[!IMPORTANT]
 >